mckayc/ai-blog-poster/README.md

     API_KEY=YOUR_GEMINI_API_KEY_HERE
     ```

+3.  **Create your Docker Compose file:**
+    Create a file named `docker-compose.yml` and paste the following content into it.
+This version includes a **named volume** to ensure your data persists.

+    ```yaml
+    version: '3.8'

+    services:
+      app:
+        build: .
+        ports:
+          - "8989:3000"
+        volumes:
+          - postgamedata:/usr/src/app/data
+        env_file:
+          - .env
+        restart: unless-stopped

+    volumes:
+      postgamedata:
+    ```

-3.  **Build and Run with Docker Compose:**
+4.  **Build and Run with Docker Compose:**
     Open your terminal, navigate to the project directory, and run the following command:

     ```bash
-    docker-compose up --build
+    docker-compose up --build -d
     ```

-    - The `--build` flag tells Docker Compose to build the image from the `Dockerfile` the first time you run it.
+    - The `--build` flag tells Docker Compose to build the image the first time.
-    - This command will start the application server inside a Docker container.
+    - The `-d` flag runs the container in detached mode (in the background).

-4.  **Access the Application:**
+5.  **Access the Application:**
     Once the container is running, open your web browser and go to:
     [http://localhost:8989](http://localhost:8989)

-5.  **Test your API Key:**
+6.  **Test your API Key:**
-    Navigate to the "Dashboard" page in the application and click the "Test Connection" button to ensure your API key is working correctly.
+    Navigate to the "Dashboard" page and click "Test Connection" to ensure your API key is working.

 ## How it Works

 -   **Backend:** A lightweight Node.js/Express server handles API requests and interacts with the Gemini API.
-It follows a professional controller/service architecture.
 -   **Frontend:** A React single-page application provides the user interface.
--   **Database:** An SQLite database stores all your data (settings, posts, templates).
+-   **Database:** An SQLite database stores all your data.
--   **Configuration:** Server configuration and API keys are managed via an `.env` file for security and flexibility.
--   **Persistence:** A Docker Volume is used to map the SQLite database file from inside the container to a `./data` directory on your host machine.
-This ensures your data is safe and persists even if the container is stopped or removed.
+-   **Data Persistence:** A Docker **named volume** (`postgamedata`) is used to store the SQLite database.
+This is crucial as it keeps your data safe and separate from the container's lifecycle, preventing data loss when you stop or rebuild the container.

 ## Stopping the Application

-To stop the running application, press `Ctrl + C` in the terminal where `docker-compose up` is running.
+To stop the running application, run `docker-compose down` in the project directory.
+Your data will be safe in the Docker volume.

-To restart it later, simply run `docker-compose up` again from the project directory.
+To restart it later, simply run `docker-compose up -d` again.